Who renders best? : The 4Ps of good architectural rendering service

 - Are they offering services that put your business operation at ease?

-If the answer to these questions is "yes," then we could say that their pricing is reasonable instead of very expensive.
+If the answer to these questions is "yes," we could say that their pricing is reasonable instead of very expensive.
 However, if the answer to most of these questions is "no," then that's the time that we could conclude that this company is going overboard in its pricing.

 Keep this question in mind: Are there hidden costs?